bjssacademy/advanced-tdd/chapter09/chapter09-doubles.md

 In the production code below, we want a function that will return AM or PM depending on the time of day.
 This will be hard to test if the function uses the actual; system time.
 To fix that, we use Dependency Inversion, and create an abstraction of reading the time.

-But let's start in true TDD fashion by writing the first part of our test.
+Let's start by writing the first part of our test, starting with the assert:

-I'm feeling like testing that we get "AM" before noon, starting with the assert:

 ```golang
 func TestAMBeforeNoon(t *testing.T) {